-The 2017 Jam'in is now set for July 7 & 8, 2017.
-The Traffic Jam'in for 2017 is again a two day event with various activities taking place on Friday afternoon and evening with the main event taking place on Saturday evening.
+The 2018 Jam'in date has been set for July 13 & 14, 2018 and again, will be a two day event with various activities taking place on Friday afternoon and evening with the main event taking place on Saturday evening.
 Check the Facebook page for the Jam'in below to get the schedules of happenings during the day, as well as the schedule of entertainment for both nights.

 Get the 5-K registration or Sponsorship forms by clicking on the links below.
 Keep an eye out for the schedule of music to come.